 Her album “100 Proof” gave Kellie the opportunity to write many of the songs on the album.
-Pickler is a bonafide singer, songwriter, a 2013 contestant on Dancing with the Stars, and has been a hit on USO Tours to troops stationed overseas.
+Pickler is a bonafide singer, songwriter, the 2013 winner of Dancing with the Stars, and has been a hit on USO Tours to troops stationed overseas.

 Sunday, August 25, 6:00 p.m.

 On-sale, Tuesday, June 18, 8:00 a.m. at the Heartland Events Center Box Office, Ticketmaster.com & Ticketmaster locations

 Trace Adkins’ trademark baritone has powered countless hits to the top of the charts and turned albums into Platinum plaques, selling over 10 million albums, cumulatively.
 The Grammy-nominated member of the Grand Ole Opry is a television personality, actor, author, spokesman for the Wounded Warrior Program, the American Red Cross and has performed seven USO Tours.